CIRCL/dma-frontend/README.md

 Make sure your shell looks something like this: (dma-frontend) cuckoo@myHost:~$

-If that is not the case: workong dma-frontend
+If that is not the case: workon dma-frontend

 ```
-sudo pip3 install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 ### Adding basic auth users